-EE 746 IPPE - Community (2 Credits)
+EE 746 IPPE I - Community (2 Credits)

-The Introductory Pharmacy Practice Experience (IPPE)-Community provides students with experience in contemporary pharmacy practice in community pharmacy settings under the supervision of a licensed pharmacist.
-Students will be able to build upon and apply their foundational knowledge and skills gained from didactic courses such as professional communications, patient counseling, patient self-care, drug information retrieval, pharmaceutical calculations, and immunization delivery to community pharmacy practice.
-Through a combination of observation and direct participation, students will gain experience in prescription processing, preparation/filling of prescriptions, inventory control, pharmacy operations and management, and compliance with regulatory requirements.
+The Introductory Pharmacy Practice Experience in Community Pharmacy provides students with hands-on experience in contemporary practice models under the guidance and supervision of a licensed pharmacist.
+Students will be introduced to the practical aspects of community pharmacy including, but not limited to: prescription processing, preparation/filling of medications, patient consultation, immunization, inventory control, pharmacy operations and management, and compliance with regulatory requirements.
 Within this practice setting, students will also observe and practice professional ethics and behaviors. \Prerequisite: AS 736, PS 715, CS 712.

-EE 855 IPPE - Hospital
+EE 855 IPPE II - Hospital (2 Credits)

-The Introductory Pharmacy Practice Experience (IPPE).
-Hospital provides students with experience in contemporary pharmacy practice in hospital settings under the supervision of a licensed pharmacist.
-This course builds upon students' foundational knowledge and skills gained from didactic courses as well as previous IPPE course.
-Through a combination of observation and direct participation, students will gain experience in accurate medication order processing, demonstrate knowledge in unit dose and intravenous admixture systems, sterile IV medication compounding, medication procurement, medication distribution systems, monitoring of drug therapy, and medication safety.
-Students will also learn the role of organizations such as Joint Commission and regulatory agencies such as State Board of Pharmacy, Pharmacy and Therapeutics (P&T) Committee, and IT infrastructure including automated dispensing systems, electronic medical record, and computerized prescriber order entry.
-Within this practice setting, students will also observe and practice professional ethics and behaviors. \Prerequisite: EE 746.
+The Introductory Pharmacy Practice Experience in Hospital Pharmacy settings provides students with hands-on experience in contemporary practice models in hospital settings under the guidance and supervision of a licensed pharmacist.
+Students will be introduced to hospital practice and the roles of pharmacists in the hospital.
+Within this practice, students will participate in accurate medication order processing, demonstrate knowledge in unit dose and intravenous admixture systems, sterile IV medication compounding, medication procurement, medication distribution systems, monitoring of drug therapy, and medication safety.
+Students will also learn the role of organizations such as The Joint Commission (TJC) and regulatory agencies such as State Board of Pharmacy, Pharmacy and Therapeutics (P&T) Committee, and IT infrastructure including automated dispensing systems, electronic medical record, and computerized prescriber order entry. \\Prerequisite: EE 746.

-EE 865 IPPE - Ambulatory Care (2 Credits)
+EE 865 IPPE III - Ambulatory Care (2 Credits)

-The Introductory Pharmacy Practice Experience (IPPE)-Ambulatory Care provides students with experience in pharmacy practice in ambulatory care pharmacy settings under the supervision of a licensed pharmacist.
-This course builds on students' foundational knowledge and skills gained from didactic courses as well as previous IPPE courses.
-Unlike IPPE I-Community, IPPE III-Ambulatory Care will have an emphasis on management of patients.
-Students will obtain patient medication histories, assess the appropriateness of medication regimens, and identify drug-related problem for common chronic diseases.
+The Introductory Pharmacy Practice Experience in Ambulatory Care provides students with hands-on experience in contemporary practice models in ambulatory care pharmacy settings under the guidance and supervision of a licensed pharmacist.
+Unlike IPPE I Community, IPPE III Ambulatory Care will have an emphasis on management of patients.
+Students will obtain patient medication histories, assess the appropriateness of medication regimens, and identify drugrelated problem for common chronic diseases.
 Students will utilize the Pharmacists' Patient Care Process to develop care plan for an assigned patient to provide a continuity of care.
-Students will learn to empower patients to manage their disease by educating them the importance of health, immunization, wellness, and disease prevention.
-Within this practice setting, students will also observe and practice professional ethics and behaviors. \Prerequisite: EE 746
+Students will learn to empower patients to manage their disease by educating them the importance of health, immunization, wellness, and disease prevention. \\Prerequisite:\\

-EE 874 IPPE - Transitions of Care (2 Credits)
+EE 874 IPPE IV -Transitions of Care (2 Credits)

-The Introductory Pharmacy Practice Experience in Transitions of Care provides students with experience in transitional care in pharmacy settings such as hospital or outpatient settings under the supervision of a licensed pharmacist.
+The Introductory Pharmacy Practice Experience in Transitions of Care provides students with hands-on experience in transitional care in pharmacy settings such as hospital or outpatient settings under the supervision of a licensed pharmacist.
 Students will assist in transitioning a patient from one setting to another by conducting medication reconciliation, obtaining medication use behavior and history to assess medication adherence, identifying high-risk medications, and ensuring patient follows up with their primary care provider.
 Students will ensure patients have access to medications and continuity of care by conducting follow-up telephone calls to discharged patients.
-Students will also design materials to patients in a comprehensible manner to communicate with patients with low health literacy. \Prerequisite: EE 746
+Students will also design materials to patients in a comprehensible manner to communicate with patients with low health literacy. \\Prerequisite: EE 746\

-EE 921 APPE - Acute Care/ General Medicine (6 Credits)
+EE 921 APPE I - Acute Care/ General Medicine (6 Credits)